Google Summer of Code

 - No excuses!
 We expect you to be a reliable, hard-working person.
 If things don't go well because for example your roommates are noisy, you don't have air conditioning, or your internet connection is unreliable, and you can't fix it, tell us so we can terminate your GSoC.

-Since 2014, our official policy is to ignore “theoretical” applications — to be eligible, you must have gotten involved early-on and made at least one contribution prior to applying.
+Our policy is to ignore “theoretical” applications — to be eligible, you must show you're capable.
+Best is to get involved early-on and make one or more contributions prior to applying.
 Read more about our stance in this blog post: “Applying for a GSoC project is all about early involvement and commitment”.
 If you are interested, the best thing you can do is to come to our IRC channel now, to make sure we have enough time to get to know you.

 Who we are looking for